 Although COVID-19 is expected to continue for some time, employers should take account of the importance of making sure that employees are taking their annual leave as this has been shown to improved employee wellness and reduce ill health.
 Employers should encourage their managers to ensure their team members are availing of annual leave in a way that supports wellbeing, and ensures that their team is supported to take their statutory minimum entitlement.
-It is important to ensure that annual leave is taken to avoid an excessive accumulation of untaken annual leave, which may have an impact on business continuity at a later date.
+It is important to ensure that annual leave, which may have an impact on business continuity at a later date.
 Section 20(1) of the Organisation of Working Time Act provides that the times at which annual leave are granted are determined by the employer.

-4.5 What leave arrangements apply to civil and public servants on return from non-essential travel overseas?
+UPDATED 4.5 What leave arrangements apply to civil and public servants on return from non-essential travel overseas?